 4. SECOND CHANGE: Effective immediately, I won’t be seeing students IN PERSON in my office (LH-524) during office hours.
 You can either call me at the office number: 657-278-6744; or you can add me to Skype and talk to me online.

-3. For all exams, you will need a No. 2 pencil; a Scantron form 882-E; and a CLEAN eraser.
+5. For all three tests, you will need only three things: a Scantron form 882-E; a #2 pencil; and a clean eraser.